 Youtube’s “Partnership” with Gaming Companies Racks in Big Views

 Cute cats, epic fails, and dance videos aren’t the only thing bringing huge video view counts on Youtube.
-Gaming videos, particularly from large companies like Activision whose titles include the hugely popular Call of Duty franchise, are also raking in views.
+Gaming Personalized video ads, particularly from large companies like Activision whose titles include the hugely popular Call of Duty franchise, are also raking in views.

 Obvious lesson here: video is still an effective marketing tool.
 Less obvious lesson: the target demographic is keen on interaction and engagement – they’re gamers.
 But of course, there’s a catch: the pre-roll video spots on these Youtube videos aren’t very effective.
 So what does this say about how to approach rich media video ads?